metacpan/metacpan-cpan-extracted/distros/P/Plack-Middleware-Greylist/README.md

 This is a code reference to a function that increments the cache counter for a key (usually the IP address or net block).

+If you customise this, then you need to ensure that the counter resets or expires counts after a set period of time, e.g. one minute.
+If you use a different time interval, then you may need to adjust the ["retry\_after"](#retry_after) time.

 # KNOWN ISSUES